DON’T MISS

 Joint petition

 Joint petition is where both parties file for divorce in a joint application.
-In these cases, it is not necessary to explain the grounds or reasons for divorce, in a system similar to a “no-fault” divorce.
+In these cases, it is not necessary to explain the grounds or reasons for divorce, similar to a “no-fault” divorce.
 However, it is still recommended to consult a lawyer, who can assist both parties in drafting the mandatory agreement that has to be submitted to the court, alongside a written declaration.
 In this agreement, you must detail:

 • Maintenance payments for each partner.